 Please note that as the summer draws on duck eggs in particular naturally become less fertile; from a 95-100% fertility rate in early Spring, by end of June we achieve a fertility rate of 66% (although we cannot guarantee that you will).
 Please be aware of this when deciding to purchase eggs, and that fertility diminishes further as summer progresses; we stop selling duck hatching eggs in June.

 Hatching eggs for Shetland ducks, Aylesbury ducks and Pilgrim geese are available now.

-Devon Ruby beef, mutton and lamb boxes will be available for delivery this autumn and Berkshire pork, gammon & bacon boxes will be delivered in November.
+Taking orders for Welsh Mountain, Dartmoor and Herdwick lamb and mutton boxes for delivery Sept/Oct/Nov.
+Devon Ruby beef for delivery this autumn, Berkshire pork, gammon & bacon boxes for delivery in November.
 To place an order please contact us.
 You won't be invoiced until closer to delivery time.

 Utility Aylesbury duck hatching eggs

 Our Aylesbury ducks are reared for both meat and eggs; after years of duck keeping, a duck egg is now far preferred to those of the hen for their taste, not just through sheer greediness for their superior size.
 Our Aylesbury hatching eggs are available from February through into July, and are from a flock of very active and large, unrelated drakes and ducks.
 The Aylesbury is a fabulous meat breed, with a dressed weight of 6-8lbs, and they aren’t slack in the egg department either, producing an egg a day throughout the laying season; the eggs are very large and creamy white.
 These are the Jemima Puddleducks of the waterfowl world.